sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(isSmall('5')).toBe(false)
 -->

-Now, all the values are grouped together, which makes the code more readable and maintainable.
+Now, all the values are grouped together, making the code more readable and maintainable.
 It’s also easier to add and remove items.

 Repeated conditions can make code barely readable.
-Consider this function that returns special offers for a product in a pet shop.
-The shop has two brands, Horns & Hooves and Paws & Tails, and each has unique special offers.
-For historical reasons, they are stored in the cache differently:
+Consider this function that returns special offers for products in a pet shop.
+The shop has two brands: Horns & Hooves and Paws & Tails, each with unique special offers.
+Historically, they are stored in the cache differently:

 <!-- const SPECIAL_OFFERS_CACHE_KEY = 'offers', getHornsAndHoovesSpecialOffers = () => ['horns'], getPawsAndTailsSpecialOffers = () => ['paws'], Session = { set: vi.fn(), get: vi.fn() }  -->